vtkrishn/Learning/Languages/GIT/Readme.md

     git log --oneline --decorate --graph --all

 ## Checkout the branch
-    git checkout testing (the branch will be switched and the HEAD pointer will be moved from the master to the testing branch) git checkout master (switch back to master)
+    git checkout testing (switch back HEAD to new branch) git checkout master (switch back to master)

 ## Add local repository to the server